MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-create-local.md

     ![Create a local Function app in VS Code](../../media/functions-extension/create-function-app-project.png)

 1. At the first two prompts, select the current folder, then select **JavaScript** for the language.
-1. Use the following table to finish the prompts:
+1. Use the following table to finish creating the local Azure Function project:

     |Prompt|Value|Notes|
     |--|--|--|